 Hey y’all (or anybody still keeping an eye on this blog)!

 Things have been a little cray, lately.
 I work in retail, and now that it’s fall/autumn (YAY!!!!) we’re finally closing in on the holiday season (O.O) and I can feel it in the air.
 Everyone who comes into the shop has that weird, electric, holiday energy radiating from them.
 If you’re just out and about, living life, this feeling is exciting.
-If you work in a shop… get ready.
+If you work in retail… get ready.

 Anyhoo, in the midst of the coming onslaught, I’ve come up with a few things to write about here, after which I was immediately distracted by nightmarish thoughts about this coming Christmas.
 So I’m going to cram all those Writing Wednesday topics into one post, but condensed (lucky you!).